Blinken says ‘far too many’ Palestinians have died as Israel wages relentless war on Hamas

 Blinken spoke as he wrapped up an intense nine-day diplomatic tour of the Middle East and Asia — his second frenetic Mideast trip since the war began with Hamas’ deadly incursion into southern Israel on Oct.
 7.

+In Hamas-run Gaza, the Health Ministry said Friday that the Palestinian death in the coastal strip toll has surpassed 11,000 people.
+More than 1,400 people have been killed in Israel, mainly in the initial Hamas attack.

-The tour focused largely on the Israel-Hamas war amid growing international outrage over the destruction wrought on Gaza and demands for an immediate cease-fire.
+Blinken’s tour focused largely on the war amid growing international outrage over the destruction wrought on Gaza and demands for an immediate cease-fire.
 Neither Israel nor the United States support a cease-fire because they argue Hamas would take advantage of it to regroup and launch new terror attacks.

 Blinken said the U.S. has come up with additional proposals how better to protect civilians but did not elaborate.